Update: The Counseling Center is now offering telehealth services to students. Click here for instructions.

 **All clinical contacts at the counseling center are strictly confidential as protected by law and professional ethics.

-After hours, in the event of this type of situation we recommend calling Campus Security at 918-631-5555.
-Campus Security has additional resources available, including an after-hours contact phone number for TU CPSC personnel.
+- For urgent situations outside of office hours and on campus, call Campus Security at 918-631-5555.
+Campus Security has additional resources available, including an after-hours contact phone number for CAPS personnel.

 Please note that CaneCares reports are not intended for emergency situations.
 If you or someone you know needs immediate assistance in real-time, call 911 or contact Campus Security at (918) 631-5555.

 Mental Health First Aid is an 8 hour evidence based course.
 The program teaches you how to identify, understand and respond to signs of mental illness and substance use disorders.
 This training will give you the skills you need to reach out and provide initial support to someone who may be developing a mental health or substance use problem and help connect them to the appropriate care.

 At the end of the 8 hour training you will receive a Mental Health First Aid certification that is good for 3 years.
 The cost of the training $18.95 and the University of Tulsa has agreed to cover the cost for the training for staff and faculty.

 The counseling center staff is dedicated to contributing to and supporting the professional development of future clinicians.
 We offer pre-doctoral, practica experiences.
 If you are interested in applying as a practicum student, you can contact the CPSC staff to inquire for more information including the application.